-2) Even though occupancy taxes are intended to be paid for by the rental guest, the burden to remit (send) these to local tax authorities sits with you, the rental host.
-If you find that your state or city does require that you charge and pay occupancy taxes, and that Airbnb wasn't doing so for you, then you can typically pay those taxes directly to your local tax office, without amending your tax return.
+2) Even though occupancy taxes are intended to be paid for by the rental guest, the burden to remit (send) these taxes to local tax authorities sits with you, the rental host.
+If you find that your state or city does require that you charge and pay occupancy taxes, and that Airbnb wasn't doing so for you, then you can typically pay those taxes directly to your local tax office without amending your federal or state tax return.

 If you want to claim those occupancy taxes as a deduction on a tax return that you already filed, then you would need to amend your tax return so that you can include those taxes as a deduction.
 You can read more about the process of amending your tax return --> here.
 If you previously filed taxes with a tax filing software, you can likely handle the amending process from your same account.